Being virtuous is a key characteristic of the most successful brands

 Is your retail environment the best place to show your virtues?

 Visiting physical retail stores is a commonplace activity for most of us in modern society, therein lies their power to enact change and have a real impact.
 It’s important that brands go beyond mere signalling, and connect virtuous behaviour to an action.
 The growing number of virtuous brands is certainly encouraging to see, but we can’t help but think there is a missed opportunity within retail design.

 Virtuous brands are primarily communicating to customers via ad campaigns, but social causes are not being communicated inside retail stores effectively.
 This means that brands aren’t using their most effective and engaging communication tool; their most effective medium to translate an idea and make an impactful impression.
-The multi-sensory nature of store experiences creates the ability evoke more emotion, but also create a lasting memory.
+The multi-sensory nature of store experiences creates the ability to evoke more emotion, but also create a lasting memory.
 Retailers have the capacity to involve customers and communicate through in-store experiences.
 With the famous proverb in mind "Tell me and I'll forget, show me and I'll remember, involve me and I'll understand" retailers need to use interaction and active participation in their stores, as they are the most powerful ways to understand something.

 If brands use social causes to connect to customers and communities, and retail stores are the ultimate point of customer connection, it makes sense for social causes to feature heavily in physical retail, the domain of communal places for social experiences.
 This is the new challenge for virtuous brands and the next logical step for experiential retail in a socially conscious society.